AzureCAT-GSI/Designing-and-Managing-Azure-Subscriptions/Demos/ARM-Templates/README.md

     ![image](media/image014.jpg)

 19. Go back to PowerShell ISE.
-Use the cmdlet Switch-AzureMode AzureResourceManager.

 20. Run the cmdlet Get-AzureLocation to show the various providers and the locations they are available in.
 There are services that cannot be provisioned with ARM templates today, however this is the future of the Azure platform and you can expect to see continued investment here.
     ![image](media/image015.jpg)

     ![image](media/image016.jpg)

-21. Use the cmdlet Get-AzureResourceGroup to show the resource groups available.
+21. Use the cmdlet Get-AzureRMResourceGroup to show the resource groups available.
 Point out that all resources have a resourceId to uniquely address the resource.

-22. Use the cmdlet Get-AzureResource –ResourceId and provide the resource ID from the previous execution.
+22. Use the cmdlet Get-AzureRMResource –ResourceId and provide the resource ID from the previous execution.
 Addressing a resource by its ID allows you to manage resources such as moving them to another resource group.
     ![image](media/image017.jpg)

     ![image](media/image018.jpg)